typelevel/Laika/docs/basics.md

 All objects created by the API are reusable and immutable.
 For example, using the same input for two different types of output could be coded like this:

-    val doc = Transform from ReStructuredText to HTML fromFile "hello.md"
+    val doc = Transform from ReStructuredText to HTML fromFile "hello.rst"

     doc toFile "hello.html"